Spending The Perfect Two Days in Antwerp, Belgium

 Fortunately for us, since it wasn't a busy day, the staff manning the studio at that time was super nice to extend a little bit, so we can explore his gardens too, albeit still rather short.

-I was particularly captivated by Rubens' beautiful portrait of his only daughter Clara Serena who died at the age of 12.
+I was particularly captivated by Rubens' beautiful portrait of his only daughter Clara Serena, who tragically passed away at the age of 12.
 It was part of the exhibition Rubens in Private, which was running at that time.

 So much controversy surrounded this painting.
-It was initially dismissed by New York's Metropolitan Museum as the work of a mere follower and was valued at £22,000.
-But years later, the painting is now regarded as an authentic Rubens' work and is now already valued at millions.
+This piece, initially dismissed by art experts as the work of a mere follower, was later confirmed as an authentic Rubens, skyrocketing its value to the millions.

 The exact address of Rubens House